 The Principal Investigator or one of his technicians will guide you into the area of the field site in which mosquitoes are active approximately 15 minutes after you have had the test repellent applied.
-You and a partner will watch your own exposed arms or legs and those of your partner for mosquitoes that land during a one-minute peroid.
+You and a partner will watch your own exposed arms or legs and those of your partner for mosquitoes that land during a one-minute period.
 A technician will let you know when the one-minute period begins and ends.
 If any mosquitoes land and attempt to bite the skin with repellent, you will remove them immediately with the mosquito catcher.
 If at any time you have difficulties using the mosquito catcher you should push the mosquito from your skin with the plastic nozzle of the catcher.
 You may also use your finger to brush any mosquito aside.
-If you brush a mosquito aside watch carefully because it may quickly return to your skin., You will report the number of mosquitoes that attempted to bite your own treated skin during the one-minute period when asked by a technician who will record it on a data sheet.
-At the end of the one-minute period you should immediately cover the skin with the protective mesh or clothing provided.
+If you brush a mosquito aside watch carefully because it may quickly return to your skin.
+You will report the number of mosquitoes that attempted to bite your own treated skin during the one-minute period when asked by a technician who will record it on a data sheet.
 Every 15 minutes a project leader will announce the beginning of the next one-minute period for testing the treated skin and watching for mosquitoes that might attempt to bite it.
 If more than one mosquito attempts to bite you on your treated skin in one of the one-minute periods, or if one mosquito attempts to bite in two of three consecutive exposure periods (that is, 15 or 30 minutes apart), you should cover the skin and not expose it again.